Chapter 17: Shenandoah II: Leadership and Survival

 ambushers at Da Yeu that day, but Triet still clung to his dream of

-overrunning and completely annihilating an American infantry battalion.
+overrunning and annihilating an American infantry battalion.
+It would

-It would happen, but now it seemed that it would not happen in the Long
+happen, but now it seemed that it would not occur in the Long Nguyên

-Nguyên Secret Zone because his superiors had something bigger going up
+Secret Zone because his superiors had something bigger going on up

 sent that word even before he attacked my Dogface Battalion.
 He only